Atlanta Mayor-Elect Andre Dickens joins TechBridge’s National Board of Directors

-The Technology Career Program is a huge part of TechBridge’s workforce development pillar.
+TCP is a huge part of TechBridge’s workforce development pillar.
 In just three years TCP has flourished into a multi-cohort, multi-state operation, providing highly coveted and high-demand technology skills and certifications to low-income communities.
-This work is done in partnership with nonprofit and for-profit partners such as Goodwill of North Georgia, Atlanta Housing Authority, the National Urban League, International Rescue Committee, Microsoft, Accenture, ServiceNow, Ernst & Young, InfoSys, Randstad, and JPMorgan Chase to name a few.
-To date, with the strong support of our partners, this program has changed the lives of thousands of families by providing them with technology up-skilling, on-the-job coaching, mentoring, support services, and job placement.
+This work is done in partnership with nonprofit and for-profit partners such as Goodwill of North Georgia, Atlanta Housing Authority, the National Urban League, International Rescue Committee, Microsoft, Accenture, ServiceNow, Ernst & Young, InfoSys, Randstad, and JPMorgan Chase, to name a few.
+With the strong support of our partners, this program has changed the lives of thousands of families by providing them with technology up-skilling, on-the-job coaching, mentoring, support services, and job placement.

 TechBridge is proud of Andre and his accomplishments and cannot wait to see what he accomplishes as Atlanta’s 61st Mayor.
 Once a TechBridger, always a TechBridger!

-TechBridge is a 501(c)3 nonprofit organization that equips other nonprofits on the frontline of alleviating the causes of generational poverty with technology.
-TechBridge supports these nonprofits in expanding the impact of their mission for the millions of men, women, and children who are seeking aid in the areas of hunger relief, homeless support, social justice, and workforce development.
+TechBridge is a 501(c)3 nonprofit organization equipping other nonprofits on the frontline of alleviating the causes of generational poverty with technology.
+TechBridge supports these nonprofits in expanding the impact of their mission for the millions of men, women, and children seeking aid in the areas of hunger relief, homeless support, social justice, and workforce development.

 A PDF version of this post is available here.